phpgears/event/README.md

 ### Events

-Events are DTOs that carry all the information for an action to happen
+Events are DTOs that carry all the information of an already happened situation

 You can create your own by implementing `Gears\Event\Event` or extending from `Gears\Event\AbstractEvent` which ensures event immutability and payload and metadata is composed only of **scalar values** which is a very interesting capability.
-AbstractEvent has a private constructor forcing you to create events using the _occurred_ static method
+AbstractEvent has a private constructor forcing you to create events using _occurred_ static method on your named constructors

 ```php
 use Gears\Event\AbstractEvent;